fraeron/carems/README.md

 The system is published by a fictional company named Golden Archer Development Corporation (GADC).
 This project features a system that offers a comprehensive solution for managing car rentals, ensuring vehicle availability, booking reservations, and maintaining records of car conditions.
 Our service is designed to provide an affordable and convenient way to access a wide variety without the commitment of purchasing.

 ## Code for creating database
+Below are the MySQL statements for having the demo database used for this project:
 ```
 create database db_carems